-Figures 11 and 12 show, respectively, map views of the VS values derived at various depths from the group velocities of the Rayleigh and Love waves.
-As in Figures 7 and 8, we observe complex structures that include multiple features of interest.
+Figures 12 and 13 show, respectively, map views of the Vs values derived at various depths from the group velocities of the Rayleigh and Love waves.
+As in Figures 8 and 9, we observe complex structures that include multiple features of interest.
 The SJFZ is well marked with low velocity zones and velocity contrasts across the fault.
-In the section to the SE of the San Jacinto basin the NE block has higher Vs values, and the sense of velocity contrasts are also observed across the southern part of the SAF and the southern section of the Elsinore fault, with a faster SW block in both cases.
-Both the SAF and SJFZ have prominent low velocity zones in the top 5 km in areas of structural complexities, that extend to 7 km in the region between the two faults and the Salton trough area.
+In the section to the SE of the San Jacinto basin the NE block has higher Vs values, and the sense of velocity contrast is reversed across the section between the San Jacinto basin and the SAF.
+Velocity contrasts are also observed across the southern part of the SAF and the southern section of the Elsinore fault, with faster SW blocks in both cases.
+Both the SAF and SJFZ have prominent low velocity zones in the top 5 km in areas of structural complexities, which extend to 7 km in the region between the two faults and the Salton trough area.
 Another interesting low velocity zone extends near the SE edge of the model from the trifurcation area of the SJFZ toward the Elsinore fault.
-This feature is very pronounced at 1-3 km in the maps based on both Rayleigh and Love waves (Figures 11 and 12).
-At depth of 7 km, the most pronounced features in the results based on Rayleigh waves are the low velocity zones between the SAF and SJFZ and SW of the SAF close to the Salton trough (Figure 11d).
-In general, the tomographic images from the Rayleigh and Love waves have very consistent results on the complex structure plate-boundary region in the top 5 km.
-Some of the discussed features are better shown in the fault-normal cross-section presented in Figures 13 and 14.
+This feature is very pronounced at 1-3 km in the maps based on Love waves (Figure 13).
+At depth of 7 km, the most pronounced features in the results based on Rayleigh waves are the low velocity zones between the SAF and SJFZ and SW of the SAF close to the Salton trough (Figure 12d).
+In general, the tomographic images from the Rayleigh and Love waves have very consistent results on complex structures in the top 5 km of the plateboundary region.
+Some of the discussed features are better shown in fault-normal crosssection presented in Figures 14 and 15.

-Figure 13 and 14 show Vs images based on Rayleigh and Love waves, respectively, on the fault-normal cross-sections marked as profiles 1 to 7 in Figure 1.
-Profiles 1-4 go through the complex damaged region between the SAF and SJFZ and exhibit low velocities in the top 2-4 km that are primarily on the NE side of the SJFZ.
+Figure 14 and 15 show Vs images based on Rayleigh and Love waves, respectively, for the fault-normal cross-sections marked as profiles 1 to 7 in Figure 1.
+Profiles 1-4 go through the complex damage region between the SAF and SJFZ, and exhibit low velocities in the top 2-4 km that are primarily on the NE side of the SJFZ.
 Profiles 2-4 show a strong velocity contrast across the SJFZ that coincides with the surface trace of the fault.
-The velocities to the NE at these locations are reduced by up to 40% in the top 4 km of the crust.
+The velocities to the NE at these locations are reduced by up to 40% in the top 4 km.
 As shown in Figure 1, the region between the SAF and SJFZ has high seismicity that is broadly distributed with hypocentral depths between 4km to 20km (Hauksson et al., 2012).
-We therefore observe spatial correlation between strong shear wave velocity reduction at shallow depths and seismicity at seismogenic depth.
+We therefore observe spatial correlation between strong shear wave velocity reduction at shallow depths and diffuse seismicity at seismogenic depth.
 Profiles 5-6 show the influence of the San Jacinto Basin that reduces Vs strongly in the top 2 km on both sides of the main surface trace (Clark fault).
 Profile 7 crosses the trifurcation point and shows LVZ in the top 2 km both sides of the Clark fault.
-The entire trifurcation area is associated with high seismicity (Figure 1) showing again a spatial correlation between shear wave velocity reduction in the top few km and the seismicity at depth.
-The widths of the LVZ are decreasing with depth especially in the images associated with Love waves (Figure 14), leading to flower shape structures.
+The entire trifurcation area is associated with high seismicity (Figure 1), showing again a spatial correlation between shear wave velocity reduction in the top few km and diffuse seismicity at depth.
+The widths of the LVZ are decreasing with depth especially in the images associated with Love waves (Figure 15), leading to flower shape structures.